MMotaFerreira/ProgressClocks_BID/README.md

 🌐 **[Launch App on shinyapps.io](https://mmotaferreira.shinyapps.io/Progress_Cloks_BID/)**

-No installation required — runs entirely in your browser.
+No installation required — runs entirely in your PC 💻 or Phone 📱 browser.

 ---